 The ABoR Bylaws provide the complete detail of the nominating and board election process in addition to outlining the opportunity for members to propose additional candidates through a petition process.

-Who are the ABoR and ACTRIS MLS Boards of Directors?
+Who are the ABoR and Unlock MLS Boards of Directors?

-Our Board of Directors serves as the governing bodies of the Austin Board of REALTORS® and the Austin/Central Texas Realty Information Service (ACTRIS) MLS, representing over 16,000 real estate professionals across Central Texas and beyond.
-ABoR and ACTRIS Board members directly shape the policies and programs that help REALTORS® succeed on their own terms, in the most robust MLS marketplace in the region.
+Our Board of Directors serves as the governing bodies of the Austin Board of REALTORS® and the Unlock MLS, representing over 18,000 real estate professionals across Central Texas and beyond.
+ABoR and the Unlock MLS Board members directly shape the policies and programs that help REALTORS® succeed on their own terms, in the most robust MLS marketplace in the region.